 Cycling on Mallorca: Loop of the Best Mallorca Cycling Climbs

-Highlights of Mallorca's Best Route
+Highlights Of Mallorca's Best Route

-Cycling on Mallorca simply doesn't get better than this.
-This Mallorca cycle route takes in some of the finest Mallorca cycling climbs, some of the most stunning views and is a challenge for nearly all cyclists.
 The ride takes in the Coll d'Orient, the Coll d'Honor, the Coll de Soller, Puig Major and if you are a glutton for punishment, there is the option of throwing in Sa Calobra whilst you're at it.
 You will ride 135km climbing 2,500m of Mallorcan roads on this epic road ride.

 Route Summary

-Port Pollensa to Campanet 22km and 275m of ascent
+Port Pollensa To Campanet 22km And 275m Of Ascent

-You will ride out of Port Pollensa towards the town of Pollensa before branching away from the mountains.
-Ordinarily this would be unremarkable as there are no real climbs but we just love this section of the ride.
 The roads are incredibly quiet from Pollensa as you head towards Campanet.
 The flatlands lay out in front of you and you will ride past orange groves and almond blossoms, with the odd traditional rural finca dotting the horizon.
 To your right, you will see the foothills of the Tramuntana.
 If you're riding this route, you will not want to stop so early but on another day, visit the Campanet caves.
 Over 10 million years old, these caves were completely undiscovered until 1945 when a farmer stumbled across them.
 Guided tours are now available and you can head deep underground into another world.

-The next section of this epic tour of Mallorca's most famous cycling climbs will take you to the Coll d'Orient.
-The coll itself is not too difficult as it's a relatively gentle 5km at approximately 5%.
 It takes you out of the Orient valley and up into the heart of the Tramuntana.
 The climb is almost dead straight until it bears west towards Orient for the last few kilometres.
 From here you will have a lovely descent into the town of Orient, a beautiful typically Mallorcan town.

 The climb up to the Coll d'Honor is like a mini version of the climb to the Col du Soulor to the top of the Aubisque in the Pyrenees if you know it.
-You will have already done the hard work by climbing the Coll d'Orient.
-This climb is a really easy one at only about 4km and an average of 5%.

 From the Coll d'Honor you will descend pretty rapidly to Bunyola.
 It's not technical at all and the road surface is in good condition.
 From here, you will head up north and begin your ascent of the Col de Soller.
 We love the Coll de Soller from the south.
 It's 5km in length and averages about 5%, so it's shorter and less steep than the northern side.
 If you want to read about what it's like to cycle the Coll de Soller, read our in depth review of the climb here.

-Coll de Soller summit to Puig Major and the Monnaber Tunnel 25km and 1,000m of ascent
+Coll De Soller Summit To Puig Major And The Monnaber Tunnel 25km And 1,000m Of Ascent

 This section of the loop is without doubt the toughest so we suggest that if you need, you grab a coffee or rest your legs in Soller at the bottom of the Coll de Soller descent.
 Soller has plenty of good restaurants and is a picture perfect town in Mallorca's mountains and so perfect for lunch or a quick coffee stop.
 It's also right on the route so it doesn't add any extra kilometres to your ride.